Spread the love

 20. Cairo Time (2009)

-Juliette, a fashion magazine editor in her 50s, travels to Cairo to meet her husband, a UN official working in Gaza.
-She arrives in Egypt for a three-week vacation, but her husband is constantly delayed with work.
-Therefore he sends one of his friends, who had been his security officer for many years, to escort Juliette throughout the beautiful and exotic city of Cairo.
-The last thing anyone expects is that they will fall in love.
+Juliette, a fashion magazine editor in her 50s, travels to Cairo for a three-week vacation to meet her husband, a UN official working in Gaza.
+However, upon her arrival in Egypt, her husband is repeatedly delayed by his work commitments.
+In his absence, he arranges for one of his long-time friends, a former security officer, to act as Juliette’s guide and companion while she explores the vibrant and exotic city.
+What neither of them expects, however, is that they will slowly fall in love.

 Photo by Nathan Dumlao